 The Medicaid program provides comprehensive medical coverage to seniors (age 65+) and people with permanent disabilities.
-People receiving SSI benefits automatically qualify for Medical Assistance.
-Seniors and people with disabilities who are receiving Social Security Retirement or Disability benefits (or have other income) and have income/resources that exceed the SSI limits may still be eligible for Medical Assistance which has higher income and resource limits.
+People receiving SSI benefits automatically receive Medical Assistance.
+Seniors and people with disabilities who are receiving Social Security Retirement or Disability benefits (or have other income) and have income/resources that exceed the SSI limits may still be eligible for Medical Assistance.
 In addition, people with disabilities who are waiting for a decision on eligibility for SSI or Social Security Disability Insurance benefits may be eligible for Medical Assistance.
-If income is less than 138% FPL, the person may be eligible for Medicaid based on income.

 - 65 and older.

 - People who have a severe physical and/or mental disability that has lasted or will last longer than one year or will result in death and prevents any substantial gainful employment.

 - Must be a citizen or eligible immigrant.
 Eligible immigrants include refugees or persons granted asylum.
 Lawful Permanent Residents who entered the U.S. on/after 8/22/96 must be in status for at least 5 years.
 In addition, immigrants who were in lawful status in the U.S. before 8/22/96 and lived in RI at some time before 7/1/97 may be eligible for coverage.

 Income and Resource Limits